capy-language/capy/README.md

 the_numbers[2] = 10;
 ```

-The type of this array is `[6]i32`.
+The type of this above array is `[6]i32`.
 `[6]i32` is called a *static* array because its size can never change.

-If you won't know the size of the array until runtime, *slices* can be used.
+If you won't know the size of the array until runtime, *slices* can be used instead.

 Slices can reference any array, no matter the size.
 To get a *slice* of `i32`s, you'd write `[]i32`